True Grandeur: Characters

 William Montgomery — an independently wealthy, arrogant film producer who makes his appearance at the end of the story when Conrad, Gracie, and Maxwell visit his residence at a hotel off the Sunset Strip for lunch and a day by the pool.
 His exact relationship to Gracie is never stated, other than that they have a mutual understanding and meet each other's individual needs.
 The weight of William's words shatter Conrad's reality in regards to how he prefers to view Gracie, enraging him and causing him to lash out, thus ending the day for them all.
 William's character serves as the catalyst for the final chapter, further revealing the truth of who Gracie and Maxwell really are.

 Themes

-The story deals with coming-of-age themes such as growing up, chasing dreams, and manifest destiny.
-The innate need for individual importance is engrained throughout Conrad's journey, and the subtle divisions that exist between the social and artistic classes of Los Angeles are also explored.
-The complexities and difficulties of attempting to attain true love whilst achieving and sustaining a successful career as an artist is one of the main, overarching themes that blankets the whole novel.
+The story revolves around coming-of-age themes like growing up, chasing dreams, and manifest destiny.
+Conrad's innate need for individual importance is ingrained throughout his journey, and the subtle class divisions that exist between social and artistic people in Los Angeles are also explored.
+The complexities and difficulties of attempting to attain true love whilst sustaining a successful career as an artist in a competitive area is one of the main themes that influences the whole novel.